epfml/disco/DEV.md

 npm -w web-client start # from another terminal
 ```

 The web client should be running on `http://localhost:8081`.
 Running the last command should also output a Network address at which devices on the same network can access the UI.
-You can find more information in the [`web-client` README](../web-client/README.md) as well as the [server README](./server/README.md).
+You can find more information in the [Contributing to the `web-client`](./docs/CONTRIBUTING.md#contributing-to-web-client) Section as well as the [server README](./server/README.md).

 ### Importing `discojs-node` with Node.js

-Using `discojs-node` is illustrated by an example [in this folder](./docs/node_example).
+Using `discojs-node` is illustrated in [the `examples` folder](./docs/examples/README.md).
 Using `discojs-node` implies starting a server (or having access to one), loading local training data and configuring the model training.

 ### `cli`